École nationale supérieure d'informatique pour l'industrie et l'entreprise: Admissions

+Admission into the second year is possible via academic qualifications, for holders of a Master 1 / Master 2 or an equivalent degree in computer science or mathematics.

 Academic studies

-The admission to Institut d'Informatique d'Entreprise is made through a selective entrance examination, and requires at least two years of preparation (in Classes Préparatoires), or for non-CPGE admissions, highly selective processes including an interview.
-Each year, around 130~150 new students are admitted.

 Courses last 3 years, and the final year can be done in a foreign university, such as the University of Manchester (UK), Oxford University (UK), Aston University (UK), Université de Sherbrooke (Canada).

 Some of these collaborations will enable the student to obtain both the ENSIIE degree and the master's degree of the host university.

 There also exist multiple partnerships with other international universities that do not involve a double degree in which the students can take a part of.
 The full list can be found on the official website.

-The studies are divided into three major components: